mraiur/dainmiller.github.io/_posts/2015-10-23-using-s3-in-ruby.markdown

 title: Using S3 in Ruby
 layout: post
 tags: [ruby, aws]
+summary: A simple way to interface with AWS's S3.
 ---
 I wrote an incredibly simple S3Importer class in Ruby today using the AWS-SDK v2.0 gem.
 It seemed useful, so I thought I'd share.